matplotlib/matplotlib/doc/faq/howto_faq.rst

 get the window extent there, and then do something with it, eg move the left of the canvas over; see :ref:`event-handling-tutorial`.

-Here is a recursive, iterative solution that will gradually move the left of the subplot over until the label fits w/o going outside the figure border (requires matplotlib 0.98)
+Here is that gets a bounding box in relative figure coordinates (0..1) of each of the labels and uses it to move the left of the subplots over so that the tick labels fit in the figure

 .. plot:: auto_subplots_adjust.py
    :include-source: